mghextreme/pipefy-uipath-activities/docs/updateTableRecord.md

 The ID of the TableRecord to obtained.

-You can find this info from the link when accessing it through the web.
+You can find this info from the API or from the link when accessing it through the web.

 ### &lt;In&gt; Title : string

-The new title for the TableRecord
+The new title for the TableRecord.

 ### &lt;In&gt; DueDate : DateTime